strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

   :2: No
 :Notes:
   1 - Yes
-    The client failed to attend the appointment.
+    The intended participant(s) failed to attend the appointment.
   2 - No
-    The client attended the appointment.
+    The intended participant(s) attended the appointment.

 ----------